Towards Optimal and Expressive Kernelization for d-Hitting Set

+Our experiments have shown that the kernelization algorithm runs efficiently, yet the observed data reduction effect on the nearly uniform hypergraphs occurring in the construction of Golomb rulers was limited.

-\begin{compactenum} \item Can a problem kernel with $\bigO(k^{d-1})$~vertices and $\bigO(k^d)$~hyperedges for \hs d be computed in linear time?
+An interesting question is whether a problem kernel with $\bigO(k^{d-1})$~vertices and $\bigO(k^d)$~hyperedges for \hs d can be computed in linear time.
 Answering this question would merge the best known results for problem kernels for \hs d.
-However, all known $\bigO(k^{d-1})$-vertex problem kernels for \hs d, that is, the problem kernels by \citet{Abu10} and \citet[Section~7.3]{Mos10}, involve the computation of maximum matchings.
-It seems to be difficult to avoid this bottleneck.
+However, to date, all $\bigO(k^{d-1})$-vertex problem kernels for \hs d that we are aware of, that is, the problem kernels by \citet{Abu10} and \citet{Mos10}, involve the computation of maximum matchings.
+This seems to be difficult to avoid this bottleneck.

-\item What could be a suitable formalization of ``expressive kernelization''?
-To get a workable formalization, other kernelization algorithms with ``expressive'' properties have to be discovered.

-\item Under which circumstances can the sunflower kernelization algorithm undercut the worst-case lower bound of $\Omega(k^{d-\varepsilon})$~hyperedges, $\varepsilon>0$, for \hs d problem kernels given by \citet{DvM10}?
-We have seen two examples for this phenomenon:

-\quad On random hypergraphs of a specific density, the sunflower kernelization algorithm is empirically very effective.
-Can this be proven?

-\quad\citet{SMNW12} showed an $\bigO(k^3)$~vertex problem kernel for \textsc{Golomb Subruler} using data reduction rules that exploit the structure of the conflict hypergraphs.
-Our general reduction rules do not explicitly exploit this structure, yet empirically yield a problem kernel with only $\bigO(k^2)$~vertices and hyperedges for these specific \hs 4 instances.
-Can we find an actual proof, rather than empiric observations, that the sunflower kernelization algorithm produces $\bigO(k^2)$-size kernels on \textsc{Golomb Subruler} conflict hypergraphs?